Grant-Greer/Didact-Social/README.md

-# KudosSocial
+# Didact Social

-A site where users can create an account, log in, and give kudos to other users of the site.
-Built with ❤️ using Remix, TailwindCSS, Prisma, MongoDB, AWS S3, Vercel
+A site where users can create an account, log in, and post educational content and like posts.
+Built with ❤️ using Remix, TailwindCSS, Prisma, MongoDB, AWS S3, Verce